Porges/ways-to-play/src/about.md

 it is increasingly hard to recover the original form.
 Using the original terms where possible helps with this problem.

+## Special thanks

+… is due to:

+- Marcus Richert, without whom most of the information about Japanese cards would not exist

 ## Copyright

 Unless otherwise noted, all content on this site, including all images, is under